 Total Cost for a 10-day Trip to Hawaii

-As we discussed above, families can save money on more budget accommodations, vacation rentals, preparing their own meals, staying on resort, and not renting a car or doing other activities.
+As we discussed above, families can save money on more budget accommodations, vacation rentals, preparing their own meals, staying at a resort to use the pool and beach and not renting a car or doing other activities.
 For West Coast families, it is also easy to visit for just a week or even five days.
 But if you are traveling from the East Coast and taking a 10-hour flight, you probably want to stay at least 10 days.

 One of the best ways to save is to use airline, hotel, or credit card points to offset some of those expenses.
 If it is going to be a trip of a lifetime, save those points to make it happen!